patmejia/microbiome-trivia/README.md

 # quiz
-Show how to use HTML, CSS and JS only to create a quiz form
+Shows how to use HTML, CSS and JS only to create a quiz form